Southwest rains flood deserts, cascade into Vegas casinos

 “There’s not really a good explanation for why that occurs, but that’s part of the nature of storms,” said Valerie Meola, a meteorologist with the weather service in Flagstaff.

+Jacquetta Brown was walking on a trail in Canyon de Chelly near Chinle, Arizona, this week when heavy rain swept through and she spotted the red truck partially submerged.
+The rain is a blessing for crops that families plant in the canyon and livestock, she said, but the monsoon also comes with a downside.

+“We have dirt roads here, and when we can’t cross the wash, we can’t get to work and school,” Brown said.

-While only 0.3 inch (0.76 centimeters) of rain was registered at the Las Vegas airport late Thursday, more than 1 inch (2.5 centimeters) fell just 1 mile (1.6 kilometers) away, at the University of Nevada, Las Vegas, Adair said.
+While only 0.3 inch (0.76 centimeters) of rain was registered at the Las Vegas airport late Thursday, more than 1 inch (2.5 centimeters) fell just 1 mile (1.6 kilometers) away at the University of Nevada, Las Vegas, Adair said.

 Nearby wind gusts peaked at 71 mph (114 kph) and toppled trees.
 Pea-sized hail fell from lightning-streaked skies in suburban Henderson, where almost 1 inch (2.5 centimeters) of rain fell in some areas.